 23 personas across 5 org types.
 Hover any tool chip for WHY.

-82 tools grouped by market share vs growth rate.
+96 tools grouped by public-footprint proxy vs growth rate.
 Hover chips for WHY.

-Estimated planning-engineer hours per stage (LBNL, MISO, NERC).
+Estimated planning-engineer hours per stage, not vendor market share (LBNL, MISO, NERC).

 Tools owning each interconnection-study stage.